 There’s a certain type of autism presentation in drama.
 We all know it: an obviously neurotypical actor performing a neurodiverse role, almost invariably white, male, middle class, everything performed as very blunt, monotone, lacking in empathy and refusing to make eye contact.
 He’s also totes a genius in something like true crime.
 They’re usually paired with a neurotypical character who is either ‘inspired’ by or ‘manages’ this character.
 It looks just enough like how people with no understanding of the reality think differently-abled people behave, that it gets praised as a ‘realistic’ and ‘daring’ performance.
 Meanwhile it ignores the lived experiences of people with the condition, condemning those lived experiences as ‘unrealistic’ and shutting actually (openly) neurodiverse actors out of roles that claim to represent us.

-It’s so far out of the reality of what autism actually is, but with the neat effect of sort of looking a bit like what some people think neurodiversity looks like, that I’ve started calling it ‘autistic minstrelsy’.
-Grossly offensive and desperately in need of a better name?
-Yup, you bet.
-But that is the impact of that type of performance upon people like me: to other us, dehumanise us.
+Jamie Beddard calls the phenomenon of able-bodied actors taking on disabled characters “cripping up”.
+When it comes to depictions of autism like the one I’ve described above, it’s far out of the reality of what autism actually is, but with the neat effect of sort of looking a bit like what some people think neurodiversity looks like, so they don’t have to actually engage.
+The impact of that type of performance upon people like me is to other us, dehumanise us.
 They have a terrible life.
 Why don’t they just not behave like that.
 Thank God I’m not that.
 It’s not a person that’s shown; it’s a symbol, an object, an abstract idea.

 That’s how I felt watching this production.
 It’s the same way I often feel nowadays when I see such performances, but for some reason this time it hit home in a way I wasn’t prepared for.
 I can’t recognise this symbol on stage, not even a little bit.
 But I know it’s supposed to represent me.
 I know I’m supposed to be desperately grateful.
 And the fact I’m so hurt by it is just a sign of how ungrateful I really must be.